MackenzieDobson/MackenzieDobson.github.io/_pages/research.md

 - "Bipartisanship Secured: How Secure Majorities Lead to Cross-Party Collaboration"

-- "The Substantive Representation of LGBTQ Americans: Evidence from 1.6 Mil- lion State Legislative Bills” *with Jacob M. Lollis*
+- "The Substantive Representation of LGBTQ Americans: Evidence from 1.6 Million State Legislative Bills” *with Jacob M. Lollis*